 Roger also includes this cram course as part of their Elite-Unlimited package.
 Furthermore, it’s considered one of the best cram courses of its kind thanks in no small part to the unique yet effective teaching style of Roger himself.
 Truthfully, you’re in good hands regardless of which course you pick!

 Yaeger CPA is famous for its personal support system.
 You can call or email anytime and you’ll get a response from one of the actual lecturers or course creators.
 This means you will have a true expert at your disposal any time you have a question about the materials or the exam.

 As you can see, both of these study guides are very similar.
-They both have many of the same features.
-Roger has a little bit bigger test bank, but Yaeger has more study material features and support.
+They both have many of the same features, but Roger just barely edges out a win in my book.

 All in all, both are phenomenal study guides, and both will more than prepare you for your exam day.